Samuel Middiman

-Samuel Middiman (1750–1831) was an English engraver.
+Samuel Middiman (1750–1831) was a British engraver.

 Life

 He first appeared as an exhibitor of landscape drawings at the Incorporated Society of Artists in 1772 and following years, and in 1780 he exhibited drawings at the Royal Academy.
 He studied engraving under William Byrne, and is also said to have had instruction in this art from William Woollett.
 He was employed as an engraver by John Boydell for several years.

 Middiman died in Cirencester Place, London, on 20 December 1831.

 Works

 Middiman engraved for Boydell, in the Shakespeare Gallery: